Skip to content

 The Pax Caledonia network provides a forum for knowledge exchange and translation; enhanced opportunities for cooperation and collaboration; and creates a sustainable multidisciplinary, multi-sector community focused on security issues in Scotland able to produce insights relevant for the United Kingdom and beyond.

-• Bringing together academics, policymakers and practitioners working on counterterrorism and counter-extremism in Scotland to create the Pax Caledonia network.
+• Bringing together academics, policymakers and practitioners working on counterterrorism and counter-extremism in Scotland.

-• Identifying the synergies between research being undertaken in Scotland with current and future policy and practitioner priorities.
+• Identifying the synergies between research being undertaken in Scotland and internationally with current and future policy and practitioner priorities.

-• Providing opportunities for St Andrews’ students and early career researchers to engage with policy, practitioner, and wider academic communities.
+• Providing opportunities for students, PhD and early career researchers to engage with policy, practitioner, and wider academic communities.

 Activities

-The Pax Caledonia Network will run an annual program of activities to publicise the latest research in counterterrorism (CT) and countering violent extremism (CVE) and to promote researcher-practitioner knowledge sharing in three ways:
+The Pax Caledonia Network runs an annual program of activities to share the latest research in counterterrorism (CT) and countering violent extremism (CVE) and to promote researcher-practitioner knowledge sharing in three ways:

-Bi-annual Meetings: Meetings will be held online bi- annually.
+Annual Meetings: Meetings held online or in person annually.
 The focus of the meetings will be to:

 • Share new CT/CVE knowledge and outcomes.